phy25/tweetpi/README.md

 Then you need to obtain a service account key (in JSON).
 If you don't have one, go to https://console.cloud.google.com/apis/credentials/serviceaccountkey, follow the guide (you don't need to choose a role for using TweetPI), choose JSON, and download the `.json` file to the TweetPI folder.

 Currently TweetPI only supports JSON service account key.
 You can point to the JSON file by filling `options.google_key_json` (relative to working directory, e.g. `My Project f92e3234.json`).

+## Database config

+Database in this project is used as a logging mechanism.
+There are two database config:

+- `db_enable` receives True/False.
+    - If it is False, nothing happens regarding database.
+    - If it is True but db_uri is empty, each time database will be written, it will print data to stderr instead.
+- `db_uri` is a database URI (see below).

+Currently we provide two types of database support: MongoDB, and MySQL (MariaDB).

+### MongoDB

+`db_uri` can be set like "mongodb://USERNAME:PASSWORD@DOMAIN:PORT/DATABASE". e.g. "mongodb://demouser:password@localhost/demodb".

+### MySQL

+`db_uri` can be set like "mysql://USERNAME:PASSWORD@DOMAIN:PORT/DATABASE". e.g. "mysql://demouser:password@localhost/demodb".
+You can replace mysql with mysql+pymysql.

+Before you start use it please run `tweetpi.py install_db` in shell or `tweetpiInstance.dbclient.install()`, or it will report errors.

 ## Use within shell